ossf/tac/process/project-lifecycle.md

 * Provides project updates to OpenSSF Marketing Committee as requested.

 #### Project Support
 * Receives a TAC or WG sponsor for guidance on technical direction.
+The sponsor also ensures the Project operates within the scope of the OpenSSF, adheres to the OpenSSF code of conduct, legal and IP policies, and reserves the right to consult with the TAC to raise any related concerns.
+Projects can reach out to the TAC if concerns about sponsor involvement arise.
 * Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
 * Receives OpenSSF Code of Conduct Committee support.
 * Reserved space for project updates in OpenSSF newsletters.